t-yui/TransferENet-EpigeneticClock/transfer_elastic_net/README.md

 - **beta (numpy array, shape = (n_features,)):** The estimates of regression coefficients parameter.

-# Example of Implementation Using Test Dataset
+# Example of Implementation Using Test Datasets

 ## Data Generation